Spankyty/web.vixenlights.com/content/en/docs/usage/display-setup/display-elements/intelligent-fixture-wizard/edit-functions.md

 ---

 * **Frost Function** - Defines a function that places a frost lens in the beam of light.
-                       This function is a range function and does require any further configuration.
+                       This function is a range function and does not require any further configuration.

 ---